outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - make a function network of math domains (inputs/outputs of geometry, algebra, calculus that align)

     - resolve definitions of components so you can finish organizing useful structures like combinations of concepts such as "format sequence", "solution automation workflow", "insight path", "reverse-engineer solution from problem requirements or opposite structures", "connect problem & solution"

-    - example of how to generate monopoly case arguments
-      - change variable 'location of power':
-        - spotify is welcome to build their own app store with their own phones or team up with their coalition to do so
-        - add variable 'time sequence' to 'location of power' change:
-          - if spotify operates an app store someday, they will set rules to benefit themselves too, just like theyve done in the past
-        - offer an alternative to charging app store rate
-          - is there a one-click button to migrate from spotify to apple that could replace any difference in taxes on spotify
-      - apply conceptual definition filter 'does concept of persecution (and related components of the definition like focus) apply to the behavior (does behavior have a specific target that is the focus of persecution)'
-        - are apple's rules applied exclusively to spotify? if not, it's not anti-competitive behavior
-      - apply intent filter
-        - is spotify's mission nobler than apple's
-      - apply system cost-benefit analysis
-        - what features were improved bc spotify exists? are those features worth anything or required needs? did they develop those features better than competitors?
-        - if spotify is just charging rent on a catalog, are they adding value to the market, so they should be allowed to dictate the market at all?
-        - what products/features would apple develop if they didnt have to pay a fine, and what are those features worth, and are those features required?
-      - apply logical fallacy filters
-        - apply 'hypocrisy' filter
-          - apply 'anti-competitive' conceptual definition structures & test if these structures fit the opponent
-            - does spotify plan on raising prices at some point or will they keep prices low even if the app store rate holds? are they only keeping prices low to dominate the market & plan on raising prices later? isnt that anti-competitive behavior?
-            - if they are so concerned about anti-competitive behavior, why arent they trying to compete by building their own app store? isnt there a risk that the apple app store is sub-optimal and needs to be improved with competition from spotify

     - value isnt created/lost by companies in the timespan of hype/short cycles, so stock market price swings aren't reflective of reality from a macro perspective
       - it takes years to build value, it doesn't happen overnight, excluding almost magical insights that create cascading efficiencies like my system